-Illinois is known as the Land of Lincoln and this state also is the home to the Second City.
+Illinois is known as the Land of Lincoln and this state also is the home to The Second City.
+Between bustling cities like Chicago and journeys to The Great Lakes, there’s a little bit of everything America offers in Illinois.
 These are plenty to see and do in Illinois but how do you get started in such a popular state?
-We’ve perused the state to find our top 5 RV parks, grounds, and resorts for you to enjoy the large metropolis and open fields of the Prairie State.
+We’ve perused the state to find our top five RV parks and campgrounds for you to enjoy the large metropolis and open fields of The Prairie State.

 Casino Queen RV Park: East St. Louis